Are Targeted Data Poisoning Attacks as Effective as We Think?: Targeted Attacks on Latent Diffusion Models

-\textbf{Structure of $x_c$:} We also observe that the structure of $x_c$ (target or copyright image) also affects the poisoning difficulty.
-In \Cref{fig:x_t}, we choose another $x_t$\footnote{https://stock.adobe.com/images/glowing-moon-on-a-blue-sky-abstract-background-seamless-vector-pattern-in-the-style-of-impressionist-paintings/475101004} with a much simpler layout in the same style as \emph{The Starry Night}.
+\textbf{Structure of $x_c$:} We also observe that the structure of $x_c$ (the copyright image) affects poisoning difficulty.
+In \Cref{fig:xc_structure}, we choose another $x_c$\footnote{https://stock.adobe.com/images/glowing-moon-on-a-blue-sky-abstract-background-seamless-vector-pattern-in-the-style-of-impressionist-paintings/475101004} with a much simpler layout in the same style as \emph{The Starry Night}.
 We observe that style mimicry is unsuccessful for this poison instance, validating that poisoning success is also correlated with the structure of $x_c$.